ManjulaChalla/Montecarlo-MultiGPU/README.md

 ## Purpose
 MonteCarlo method is basically a way to compute expected values by generating random scenarios and then averaging them, it is actually very efficient to parallelize.
 With the GPU we can reduce this problem by parallelizing the paths.
 That is, we can assign each path to a single thread, simulating thousands of them in parallel, with massive savings in computational power and time.

-This sample contains four versions:
+This sample contains four versions in the following folders:

 | Folder Name                          | Description
 |:---                                  |:---